AI4Finance-Foundation/FinRL_Podracer/README.md

   This project borrows ideas from [ElegantRL](https://github.com/AI4Finance-LLC/ElegantRL) and [FinRL](https://github.com/AI4Finance-LLC/FinRL-Library)

-  We maintain an **elegant (lightweight, efficient and stable)** FinRL lib, allowing researchers and quant traders to develop algorithimc strategies easily.
+  We maintain an **elegant (lightweight, efficient and stable)** FinRL lib, allowing researchers and quant traders to develop algorithmic strategies easily.

   + **Lightweight**: The core codes have less than 800 code lines, using PyTorch, OpenAI Gym, and NumPy.